Difference Between Revenue vs Earnings

 Below is the top 5 difference between Revenue vs Earnings

-Both Revenues vs Earnings are popular choices in the market; let us discuss some of the major difference:
+Both Revenues vs Earnings are popular choices in the market; let us discuss some of the major differences:

-- In most of the profitable Business Net profit is expected to be on the higher side as the product is well accepted by the customers and the Business derives enough profits even after meeting all the expenses.
+- In the most profitable Business, Net profit is expected to be higher as the product is well accepted by the customers and the Business derives enough profits even after meeting all the expenses.

 - Depreciation and taxes are adjusted from Total Income to get the Net Earnings.

-- Higher Revenue depends upon the product acceptability and the total demand for the product across the sector whereas higher Net Earnings depend on the low costs or higher efficiency business.
+- Higher Revenue depends upon the product acceptability and the total demand for the product across the sector.
+In contrast, higher Net Earnings depend on low costs or increased efficiency in business.

 Revenue vs Earnings Comparison Table